 The Cherryland Corridor comprises the southernmost section of the Plan Area located along Mission Boulevard., between St. James Court to the north, Rose Street to the south, Montgomery Avenue to the west, and San Lorenzo Creek to the east.
 (See Figure 2.7.)
-The Corridor marks the transition from the City of Hayward into Cherryland and is incorporated into the Creekside Shopping Center.
+The Corridor marks the transition from the City of Hayward into Cherryland and is adjacent to the Creekside Shopping Center.
 This Corridor is located adjacent to the Hayward fault, and provisions of the Alquist-Priolo Earthquake Fault Zoning Act apply to development in the area.
-Land Use for the Cherryland Corridor on the eastern side of Mission Boulevard is General Commercial allowing for Medium High Density Residential as a secondary use.
-Land Use for the Corridor on the western side of Mission Boulevard is Low-Medium to Medium Density Residential, allowing for General Commercial as a secondary use.
+Land Use for the Cherryland Corridor on the western side of Mission Boulevard is General Commercial allowing for Medium High Density Residential as a secondary use.
+Land Use for the Corridor on the eastern side of Mission Boulevard is Low-Medium to Medium Density Residential, allowing for General Commercial as a secondary use.
+There are a few parcels along Rufus Ct. which are General Commercial but do not allow residential as a secondary use.